 Some trails can be artificially snowed, but in order to find all the trails open, the natural snow cover is necessary.
 If you choose to ski along the route of the former railway in the direction of Ospitale it is possible to go for over 30 kilometers, until you reach the village of Dobbiaco.

 If you don't like skiing along the ski trails, there are two alternatives to practice off-piste skiing: mountaineering skiing and walking with snowshoes.
 The snowshoes, in the local dialect, are called "ciàspes" and in italian "racchette da neve".
-Using one of these aids it is possible to walk out into the woods even if there is a lot of snow on the ground, but be careful because, with deep snow, you could have some difficulty to orient yourself.
+Using one of these aids it is possible to walk out into the woods even if there is a lot of snow on the ground.
+When practicing these kinds of sports you have to be very careful, as deep snow changes the appearance of the woods, making orientation more difficult.

 The view of Cortina from above is priceless, especially in winter when the lodges and lifts are at maximum capacity.
-The easiest way to see a breathtaking panorama is to take the cable car, an activity that we strongly recommend, even if you are not lovers of skiing and winter sports.
-Once you reach the top you can visit the lodges to have something to eat or drink, while observing the breathtaking panorama and taking some photos.
+The easiest way to see a breathtaking panorama is to take the cable car, an activity that we strongly recommend, even if you are a lover of skiing and winter sports.
+Once you reach the top you can visit the lodges to have something to eat or drink, while observing the incredible panorama and taking some photos.
 The most accessible cable car is "Faloria" (2,120 meters above sea level), just a few meters from the Cortina bus station.
 The cost of the ticket is more or less 20€ round-trip.
-Right at the arrival of the cable car you can find the Faloria Refuge, where you can have a drink or lunch.
+Right at the arrival of the cable car you can find the Faloria mountain lodge, where you can have a drink or lunch.

 Some mountain lodges offer the possibility to have a different and very funny dinner: you reach them on foot or by snowmobile, you eat, drink and then you go down by sledge, even better if you do it at night.